coderetreat/coderetreat.org/_posts/2013-01-05-(one-of)-london's-gdcr-2012.md

 Not using getters doesn't mean you can't have methods return values, just that these shouldn't be class variables - i.e. some behaviour should happen inside that method.
 Ideally "Tell, don't ask" and a mocking framework should be used.

-As[Marco](https://twitter.com/marcoVermeulen) pointed out, "calisthenics" is simply good OO practices and something we should be using on a daily basis - maybe "Don’t use ELSE keyword." and "No classes with more than two instance variables" are debatable.
+As [Marco](https://twitter.com/marcoVermeulen) pointed out, "calisthenics" is simply good OO practices and something we should be using on a daily basis - maybe "Don’t use ELSE keyword." and "No classes with more than two instance variables" are debatable.

 [![](http://3.bp.blogspot.com/-gs6F8Ky4I6o/UMy5Zfjn73I/AAAAAAAABVU/52-nRI1d1Q8/s320/2012-12-08+12.15.08.jpg)](http://3.bp.blogspot.com/-gs6F8Ky4I6o/UMy5Zfjn73I/AAAAAAAABVU/52-nRI1d1Q8/s1600/2012-12-08+12.15.08.jpg)